• Skip to primary navigation

 A stack of apple flapjacks with a glass of milk.

-An added bonus of these apple bars is their superb on-the-go convenience.
+An added bonus of apple flapjack is their superb on-the-go convenience.
 I often make a batch to take on autumn picnics, with any spare going into the kid's school lunchboxes for a sweet treat.

 Jump to: